What is a Permanent?

-What is a Permanent?
-A Permanent is like a brevet but you can arrange to ride it any time, not just on one specific date established by the organizer.
+A Permanent is like a brevet but you can register to ride it any time, in contrast to brevets, which are calendared on specific dates.
 Like brevets, routes can start and finish in the same location, but they can also run point-to-point, and can be any distance of 200km+ (100-199km for a Permanent Populaire).
 You must be a RUSA member to ride a Permanent.
 A Permanent may be ridden alone or with a group.

 Permanent rides in the US are validated by RUSA; therefore, they do not count toward any ACP awards nor do they serve as qualifiers for PBP or other foreign events, such as grand randonnées sanctioned by les Randonneurs Mondiaux.
 However, a Permanent counts toward RUSA's distance awards and R-12 award.
 (Permanent Populaires count toward the RUSA P-12 award as well as toward RUSA's distance awards.)
 A Permanent may serve as a qualifier for a US-based grand randonnée or other event at the discretion of the event organizer.
 To learn more, see the Rules for Permanent Riders and go to the Permanents FAQ.

 Note -There is a different procedure (below) for ACP Super Randonnée 600 permanents.